Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Simulations and resolution-dependent calibration

+We perform two sets of simulations.
+First, we assess sensitivities to both the convection scheme and resolution using a suite of simulations ranging from 25 km to 2.6 km resolution, with and without an active deep convection scheme.
+These simulations, along with their physical parameter differences, are summarized in Table \ref{tab:tuning}.
+Second, we also document a 1.3 km simulation run for the year 2007, although it is not analyzed in detail in the present study.
+This simulation, in addition to the ARP-GEM2-2.6km simulation have served as the basis for the DYAMOND3 intercomparison exercise simulations covering January 2020 to February 2021 \citep{takasuka-2024b}.

+The DYAMOND3 2.6 km and 1.3 km simulations are conducted with diluted deep convection, i.e., larger entrainment and detrainment rates.
+Larger values are used for the highest resolution, consistent with the reasoning in Section \ref{sec:simulations}\ref{sec:diluted}.
+Parameters were selected as a trade-off, reflecting the need for some compromises, as shown below.
+Ultimately, the decisive factor was the accuracy of the OLR pattern representation.
+Note that, in the DYAMOND3 simulation, the SW inhomogeneity factor (IF$_{\mathrm{sw}}$) has been revised to 0.79 to increase incoming SW radiation.
+Other parameter differences are minor.

+Sensitivity to the convection scheme is assessed at 2.6 km resolution.
+Corresponding simulations at lower resolutions, 12.6 km and 25 km, are also shown to examine the effect of resolution.
+The low-resolution simulations use the same convective parameters as the 2.6 km configuration, corresponding to more diluted deep convection than in ARP-GEM1 (GS25).
+These simulations are retuned from the 2.6 km configuration so that radiative balance is restored and mean cloud cover is roughly unchanged.

-We perform simulations at 2.6 km, both with and without deep convection (denoted by the subscript 'nodeep').
-These simulations, along with their differences in physical parameters, are summarized in Table \ref{tab:tuning}.
-Corresponding simulations at lower resolutions, 12.6 km and 25 km, are also shown for comparison.
-Simulations with the deep convection scheme turned off are conducted without changes to the other parameterizations.
-For the 2.6 km setup, an additional simulation without deep convection and a different tuning ('nodeep-tun') is carried out, resulting in a radiative imbalance closer to observed global mean values.
+Simulation without parameterized deep convection are denoted by the subscript 'nodeep'.
+These simulations are conducted with identical values of parameters than simulation with the deep convection scheme activated.
+For the 2.6 km setup, an additional simulation without parameterized deep convection is carried out with retuning such that the radiative imbalance is closer to observed global mean values ('nodeep-tun').
 Another 2.6 km simulation includes increased entrainment and detrainment rates (subscript 'ed$+$'), along with adjusted top-of-the-atmosphere (TOA) radiation.
-Finally, a 25 km simulation using less diluted convection (subscript 'ed$-$'), using parameter values consistent with those in ARP-GEM1, is included for comparison.
+Finally, a 25 km simulation with reduced entrainment and detrainment (subscript 'ed$-$'), using parameter values consistent with those in ARP-GEM1, is included for comparison.

-We also document a 1.3 km simulation run for the year 2007, although it is not analyzed in detail in the present study.
-A similar simulation covering January 2020–February 2021 is provided for the DYAMOND intercomparison project \citep{takasuka-2024b}.
-In this DYAMOND simulation, the SW inhomogeneity factor (IF$_{\mathrm{sw}}$) been revised to 0.79 to increase incoming SW radiation.
-Values of entrainment ($\varepsilon_{\mathrm{up}}$=2.9 $\cdot$ 10$^{-3}$m$^{-1}$), ice autoconversion rate ($k_{\mathrm{au},i}$=1.03 $\cdot$ 10$^{-3}$ s$^{-1}$) and low level cloud critical relative humidity (RH$_{\mathrm{c},\mathrm{low}}$=0.895) are also slightly modified.
-The 2.6 km simulation was also run for January 2020–February 2021 as part of DYAMOND, with parameters unchanged.